Withdrawal of residence permits

 - you have concealed information that might have prevented the issue of the residence permit.

-We may withdraw your fixed-term residence permit if the grounds on which the permit was issued no longer exist.
-Your residence permit may be withdrawn if, for example:
+We may withdraw your fixed-term residence permit if the grounds on which the permit was issued have not existed or no longer exist.
+Your residence permit may be withdrawn, for example, in the following cases:

 - You hold a residence permit on the basis of family ties but your family ties have broken.

 - You hold a residence permit that requires sufficient financial resources but you no longer meet the income requirement.
-Read more on the page Income requirement.
+Read more about the income requirement.

 In general, we do not withdraw residence permits that will expire in less than 6 months.

 Your employer must submit an announcement about end of employment if your employment relationship ends before your residence permit granted on the basis of work expires.
-For more information, see the page Employer’s role and obligations.
+Read more about the employer’s role and obligations.

 The Finnish Immigration Service may start to consider the withdrawal of your residence permit if your employer submits an announcement about end of employment.
 If your residence permit has been issued on the basis of work and you become unemployed, you must find a new job within 3 or 6 months, depending on the grounds for your permit and how long you have lived in Finland.
-We will not start the process for withdrawing your permit before the three-month or six-month period has ended.
-For more information, see the page End of employment.
+Therefore, we will not begin to consider withdrawing your permit before the three-month or six-month protection period has ended.
+Read more about the end of employment and the protection period.

 We will not withdraw your permit if you have been laid off temporarily for a short time and the end date of your lay-off is known.

 Unemployment will only affect fixed-term permits that have been granted on the basis of employment.
 If you have a permanent residence permit, for example, the end of your employment will not affect your permit.
-For more information about residence permits, see the page Residence permit types.
+Read more about residence permit types.

 If it is brought to our attention that obtaining a residence permit may have involved a serious abuse of rights, the withdrawal process may be initiated without delay.